Mormons for ERA records

 Copyright

-Permission to publish material from the Mormons for ERA must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Mormons for ERA must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Historical Note